• Skip to primary navigation

 Plain Chow Mein Noodles topped with extra scallions, served on a white plate with brown chopsticks.

-Toss the takeaway menu aside and make next-level plain chow mein noodles in less than 20 minutes with perfectly chewy noodles, fresh bean sprouts, and optional shredded cabbage for extra umami flavour.
+Toss the takeout menu aside and make next-level plain chow mein noodles in less than 20 minutes with perfectly chewy noodles, fresh bean sprouts, and optional shredded cabbage for extra umami flavor.

 Plain Chow Mein Noodles topped with extra scallions, served on a white plate with brown chopsticks.